 Filing a Tort Claim

-Individuals who believe that they suffered damage to their property due to the negligence of the Virginia Department of Transportation (VDOT) or its employees may submit a claim to the VDOT Tort Claims Section (TCS) for potential reimbursement.
-TCS administers property damage claims in the amount of $5,000 or less.
+Individuals who believe that they have suffered damage to their property due to the negligence of the Virginia Department of Transportation (VDOT) or its employees may submit a claim to the VDOT Tort Claims Section for potential reimbursement.
+The Tort Claims Section administers property damage claims in the amount of $5,000 or less.
 If you are seeking reimbursement for bodily injuries or property damage greater than $5,000, please refer to the Virginia Tort Claims Act (Va.
 Code § 8.01-195.1, et seq.) or consult an attorney.

-TCS will review and assess the commonwealth’s liability for any alleged property damage and offer compensation for any claimant for damages incurred when supporting documentation is provided.
-TCS recognizes its stewardship role in protecting state resources by striving for efficient and timely service to citizens.
+The Tort Claims Section will review and assess the Commonwealth’s liability for any alleged property damage and will offer settlement for damages incurred when the circumstances and evidence support a finding that VDOT or its employees was negligent.
+The Tort Claims Section recognizes its stewardship role in protecting state resources by striving for efficient and timely service to citizens.

-Please only submit a claim to the TCS if you believe that you were harmed by VDOT or its employees.
-Claims resulting from another entity (for example, the United States government, foreign countries, another state, a county, city, or private citizen) are not handled by the TCS.
+Please only submit a claim to the Tort Claims Section if you believe that you were harmed by VDOT or its employees.
+Claims resulting from another entity (for example, the United States government, another state, county, city, or private citizen) are not handled by VDOT.
 For such claims, you must contact the appropriate entity.
 Please note, VDOT does not maintain roads in certain cities, towns, or counties, and claimants may be referred to a local government entity for disposition of your claim.
 Also, VDOT does not administer claims involving contractors working on VDOT projects.
 If you believe that you were harmed by a private company working on a road maintained by VDOT, please file your claim directly with the company.

 - Any pictures you wish to include; and

-- Any additional supporting documentation that you would like the TCS to consider in the determination of your claim
+- Any additional supporting documentation that you would like the Tort Claims Section to consider in the determination of your claim

 - Submission of a tort claim does not mean VDOT accepts liability and will pay the claim.
 VDOT is not an insurer of Virginia’s highways.
 Payment of a tort claim will only be made if a determination is made that VDOT or its employees were negligent.

-- Any documents submitted to TCS will not be returned, please keep copies of everything submitted.
+- Any documents submitted will not be returned, please keep copies of everything submitted.

-- Any documents submitted to TCS may be subject to public disclosure in accordance with the Virginia Freedom of Information Act (Va.
-Code § 2.2-3700 et seq.).
+- Any documents submitted may be subject to public disclosure in accordance with the Virginia Freedom of Information Act (Va.
+Code § 2.2-3700 et seq).

 - If VDOT lacks the authority to administer your claim, VDOT will forward your correspondence and any accompanying documents to the Office of the Attorney General in accordance with the Code of Virginia.